NG-ZORRO/ng-zorro-antd/components/image/doc/index.en-US.md

 ## When To Use

-- When you need to display pictures.
+- Use when you need to show pictures.
 - Display when loading a large image or fault tolerant handling when loading fail.

 ```ts